 • Try a new physical posture during prayer – If you are able, kneel during part of your prayer.
 Pray with your hands open to God, or even find a space alone and talk with God out loud.

 Read Reflect or Remember:

-- Death is inevitably part of the Lenten journey as we tell the story of Jesus death on the cross and find assurance of our new life we have because of the resurrection.
+• Death is inevitably part of the Lenten journey.
+As we tell the story of Jesus’ death on the cross and find assurance of the new life we have because of the resurrection.
 Take some time to remember those who have new life with God and be strengthened by the witness of their lives.
 Take our photos of family members and friends who have died.
 Talk about these people with your children or share their stories with a friend